 “Prejudice renders a man’s virtue his habit; and not a series of unconnected acts.
 Through just prejudice, his duty becomes a part of his nature”—thus Burke.
 Can prejudice and prescription, once shattered, be restored?
 Wallas thinks not; and probably Burke would agree with him.
 Yet Wallas and other recent writers have come to agree with Burke that a private stock of reason is wholly inadequate to guide man and society.
 Perhaps Burke’s confidence in the purposeful design of Providence would have prompted him to answer that out of the confusion of our century will be resolved a fresh set of prescriptions and prejudices remarkably like those his age knew; for prescription, he declared, has its true origin in the nature which God bestowed upon man.

-Books by Russell Kirk may be found in The Imaginative Conservative Bookstore.
 This essay originally appeared in The Journal of the History of Ideas (Volume 14, June 1953).

 Buckle, History of Civilization in England, I, 424–425.